KCSU-FM: History

-“This is KCSU FM, 90.9 megacycles, in Fort Collins, Colorado, the voice of Colorado State University.”
+On September 21, 1964, the station went on air stating “This is KCSU FM, 90.9 megacycles, in Fort Collins, Colorado, the voice of Colorado State University.”

-September 21, 1964- The above introduction was the first statement ever made over the air by KCSU.
 KCSU began as a student operated station and broadcast at 800 watts from a transmitter located at the corner of Prospect Road and Shields Street.
 KCSU broadcast Monday through Friday from 4 p.m. to midnight.
 Programs first heard on KCSU included jazz and classical music, news, interviews and public affairs.

-September 1977- KCSU changed from student management to a professional station, and the station began airing 18 hours a day, 365 days a year.
+In September of 1977, KCSU changed from student management to a professional station, and the station began airing 18 hours a day, 365 days a year.
 The change to professional management occurred after financial problems surfaced and students complained that student managers and staff were no longer representing the music and programming interests of students.

-March 1, 1981- Professional management adopted a classical format with a strong commitment to news and information.
-This new format set the stage for problems with the student population, which continued to fund the station with student fees without a voice in programming choices.

-September 1983- KCSU boosted its signal from 2,400 watts to 10,000 watts and changed from 90.9 MHz to the present-day frequency of 90.5.

-July 1995- In response to student complaints about programming and budgetary problems due to insufficient financial support in the Fort Collins community, KCSU shifted from classical programming to an adult album alternative format in 1992.
+On March 1, 1981, station management adopted a classical format with a strong commitment to news and information.
+The new format created problems with the student population, which continued to fund the station with student fees without a voice in programming choices.
+In September 1983, KCSU boosted its signal from 2,400 watts to 10,000 watts and changed from 90.9 MHz to the present-day frequency of 90.5.
+In response to student complaints about programming and budgetary problems due to insufficient financial support in the Fort Collins community, KCSU shifted from classical programming to an adult album alternative format in 1992.
 The change was not enough, and the Campus Radio Committee was formed in the fall of 1994.
-The Campus Radio Committee recommended that KCSU change from an entirely professionally run, public radio station to a campus radio station with a blend of student program management and professional operations management and advisers as of July 1, 1995.
+The Campus Radio Committee recommended that KCSU change from an entirely professionally run, public radio station to a campus radio station with a blend of student program management and professional operations management and advisers on July 1, 1995.